react-static/react-static/README.md

 [**Read the introduction article on Medium**](#)

 At [Nozzle.io](https://nozzle.io), we take **SEO, site performance, and user/developer experience** very seriously.
-We’ve launched sites with plenty of static site tools that claim to solve some of those goals, but as never all of them together.
-React-Static is a framework and tool designed for building next generation progressive static websites in React.
+We’ve launched sites with plenty of static site tools that claim to solve some of those goals, but never all of them together.
+React-Static is the framework and tool we've designed to solve all of these problems and help everyone build the next generation of high-performance websites for the internet.

 ## Features
-- Flippin' fast.
+- React.
+Enough said.
+- Blazing fast performance.
 - Data Agnostic.
 Feed your site data from anywhere, **however you want**.
 - Built for **SEO**, by SEO professionals
 - React-first developer experience